 After his meteoric rise to prominence with Groningen and later PSV – which brought about an Eredivisie title – Robben relocated to west London in 2004, where two Premier League titles followed him with Chelsea, before Real Madrid prised him to the Bernabeu three years later.

-Bayern Munich followed next, completing his immaculate CV, and he has since formed one of the continent’s most devastating wing-partnerships with Franck Ribery.
-But nothing lasts forever, and ‘Robbery’ will be leaving Bavaria this summer, bringing an end to a footballing dynasty, though not without one final Meisterschale…
+Bayern Munich followed next, completing his immaculate CV, and he’d go on to form one of the continent’s most devastating wing-partnerships with Franck Ribery.

 — FC Bayern München (@FCBayern) May 18, 2019

 Wesley Sneijder (2004)

 One of the most talented playmakers to ever emerge from the club’s esteemed ranks, Sneijder is another who transitioned from Dutch football to the hallowed Bernabeu turf, moving from Ajax in 2007.

 He clinched one La Liga title during his time in Spain, but will be most fondly remembered for playing a star role in Jose Mourinho’s treble-winning Inter Milan side, with the Nerazzurri famously securing the Champions League title in 2010.

 The former UEFA midfielder of the season is now happily retired.